The Pros and Cons of Knots in Wood

 Wood knots weaken wood strength.
 In fact, knots materially affect cracking (known is the US as “checks”; known in the UK as “shakes”), warping, and the ease of working the lumber.
 They are defects which lower the lumber’s value for structural purposes where strength is critical.
 Manufacturers account for the presence of wood knots in lumber grading and knots are classified according to their form, size, soundness, and the firmness with which they are held in place.
 Frankly, the knot lowers the wood grade.

-Aside from wood strength, wood knots also skew wood moisture content (MC) readings.
-Although a wood plank may have reached its prime MC, known as equilibrium moisture content (EMC), MC consistency can be just as erratic around a wood knot as is the wood grain pattern.
-Checked knots occur in the initial stages of drying.
-These defects can be controlled by using higher relative humidities and by drying to a higher final MC but it is impossible to prevent them.
 Encased knots loosen during drying.
 The dried knot is smaller than the knothole and sometimes falls out during handling or machining as nothing can be done to prevent the loosening of dead knots during drying.
-Fewer dead knots will fall out if the final MC of the lumber is kept as high as possible before machining.
+Fewer dead knots will fall out if the final moisture content (MC) of the lumber is kept as high as possible before machining.

 Latest posts by Ron Smith (see all)